 Different retention periods apply for the various services we provide and are set out in our Data Retention Policy Document.

 DPD Ireland and DPD Group undertakes not to retain your Personal Data any longer than is necessary for the provision of the service or for compliance with the retention periods arising from the applicable limitation periods.

 Archived data is recorded on storage media accessible only for authorised personnel.
 After the legal retention period has expired, the data is deleted.

 Personal Data Protection

-DPD Ireland undertakes to adopt all measures protecting the security and confidentiality of your Personal Data and, in particular, to prevent any damage, erasure or unauthorised access by a third party.
+DPD Ireland undertakes to adopt all measures protecting the security and confidentiality of your Personal Data and to prevent any damage, erasure, or unauthorised access by a third party.